nkpremices/nestJs-basic-app/README.md

 ## Description

-A basic api demonstrating how powerfull nestJs is
+A basic api demonstrating how powerfull nestJs is.
+Here, I am building a basic CRUD app related to tasks.

 ## Installation